Sudbury Winter Activities – Sudbury Rocks For Families In Winter

 Science North

 Want a fun-filled afternoon?
 Spend it at Science North with the kids For Sudbury winter activities, sometimes you have to head inside.
 So many intriguing and interactive exhibits over four floors for the kids to get their hands and imaginations into.
-The first floor has an IMAX theatre, planetarium, cavern and a toddler treehouse.
+The first floor has an IMAX theatre, a planetarium, a cavern, and a toddler treehouse.

 Sudbury Winter Activities - kids and the author in the entrance to Science North in Sudbury